elim723/cadtDash/README.md

 cadtDash is a Python library that visualizes clinical data via a web interface.

+***

-## Installation
+## First Time Installation

 This tool is deveoped using Python 3.9.4.
 A requirement.txt is provided to set up a virtual environment for this tool.

 If this is your first time, you will need to set up a virtual environment.
-If you are updating the software to the latest version, you may re-use the previous environment unless new packages are included in the requirements.txt.
+If you are updating the software to the latest version, you may re-use the previous environment unless new packages are included in the requirements.txt (see Update Repo below)

-### First time installation

-#### Cloning
+### Cloning

 There are two ways: one through the GitHub repo interface, and the other via terminal.
 The following steps assume a Windows operating system but can be easily converted to Unix or Linux systems.

-##### Via the GitHub repo interface
+#### Via the GitHub repo interface

 1. Click the above green “Code” button, then click “Download Zip”.
 A cadtDash-main.zip file will be downloaded.